 4. Setup installed packages

-You have now downloaded and built all of the packages in lsst_sims.
+You have now downloaded and built all of the packages in lsst_sims, with the command "eups distrib install <packagename> -t <tag>".
 These packages are designed to be totally self-contained.
 They have been built in the directories

 where yourOperatingSystem is 'DarwinX86' for Mac users and 'Linux64' for Linux users.
-In order to use the packages you installed, you must add these directories to your $PYTHONPATH.
+In order to use the packages you installed, you must 'activate' them in your environment, which is essentially adding these directories to your $PYTHONPATH.
 This is done using

-setup is an eups command. your_package_name is the name of one of the packages you have installed (e.g. sims_maf or sims_catUtils). your_package_tag is a tag eups uses to keep track of the versions of each package you have built on your machine.
+"setup <packagename> -t <tag>" is an eups command that activates the packages and their dependencies. your_package_name is the name of one of the packages you have installed (e.g. sims_maf or sims_catUtils). your_package_tag is a tag eups uses to keep track of the versions of each package you have built on your machine.
 This corresponds to the argument of '-t' in the 'eups distrib install' command above.
 So, if you wanted to setup the version of MAF you just downloaded, you would use

 When you setup a package, eups inspects it and determines what other packages it depends on.
 Eups will also setup those prerequisite packages, preferring versions tagged with the tag you specified and defaulting to versions with the tag 'current'.
 If you do not want to default to 'current', you can specify more than one tag.